Special drawing rights: Use in international law

 In some international treaties and agreements, XDRs are used to value penalties, charges or prices.
 For example, the Convention on Limitation of Liability for Maritime Claims caps personal liability for damages to ships at XDR 330,000.
 The Montreal Convention and other treaties also use XDRs in this way, capping damages at XDR 128,821.

 Use as currency

 According to the IMF, "the SDR may not be any country’s optimal basket", but a few countries do peg their currencies to the XDR.
 One possible benefit to nations with XDR pegs is that they may be perceived to be more transparent.
 As of 2000, the number of countries that did so was four.
 This is a substantial decrease from 1983, when 14 countries had XDR pegs.
+Between 1981 and 2002, the Iranian rial was pegged to the XDR.
 As of 2010, Syria pegs its pound to the XDR.